CFO Wiki

 Infrastructure SaaS (Snowflake, MongoDB): 70-75%

-Compare yourself to companies at similar stage and model.
+Compare yourself to companies at a similar stage and model within the SaaS sector.
 If you’re a $3M ARR SaaS-plus-services company at 62% gross margin, you’re probably fine.
 If you’re a pure software company at 62% gross margin, you need to figure out why hosting and support costs are so high.
+Also, consider the impact of your customer mix—targeting enterprise customers often leads to higher gross margins due to premium pricing and tailored solutions.

 Use public company earnings reports to see margin evolution.
 Many companies report gross margin by product line, showing how margins improve as products mature.
 This helps you model realistic improvement trajectories.